frostjohnAL/Azure-AD-B2C/README.md

 ## Arkose Labs - Sign up
-Reach out to our team to sign up for a merchant account via this [link](https://www.arkoselabs.com/contact-sales/) or at (800) 604-3319
+Reach out to our team to sign up for a merchant account via this [link](https://www.arkoselabs.com/contact-sales/) or at (800) 604-3319.
+The team can provide a tailored demo at https://www.arkoselabs.com/book-a-demo/